-Bhejane Trust has been active in the Chamabonda Vlei for over seven years, as prior to this the area had been neglected for many years with no functioning water points, subject to heavy poaching, and with no one going into the area.
+Bhejane Trust has been active in the Chamabonda Vlei for over eight years.
+Prior to the Trust’s adopting the area, it had been neglected for many years with no functioning water points, subject to heavy poaching, and with no one going into the area.
 Bhejane Trusts efforts to restore the area have proved to be very successful, with the wildlife populations rebounding, and there is now a return of both locals residents and tourists to the area.

 Completed Projects by Bhejane Trust

 a) Water points – there were originally three water points along the Chamabonda Vlei, which, by 2011 had not been pumped for many years.
 Bhejane initially revived two of the three water points with diesel engines, and in 2014 they secured funding to drill two more boreholes (replacing one that had collapsed), and installed four solar water pump units.
 In 2015 Bhejane Trust drilled and equipped two more boreholes, one supplementing an existing pan and one to a new pan.
 We now have six functioning solar powered pumps supplementing five pans.

 b) has put in a new road network linked into the old network in the western area, so as to improve the game viewing experience.
 Also graveled and graded sections of the main access road to make it all-weather

 c)Built a new hide for game viewing, overnight camping at Timots Pan

 d) Instituted a mowing program on the vlei, to give a green bite for game.
 Grass is mowed and bailed in return for maintenance work carried out by the contractor in the park.

 e) has undertaken controlled burning programs in conjunction with Parks, and assisted on wild fire control.

 f) assisted parks on patrol deployments, on ranger requirements for patrols, and operates a rewards system for rangers successful in their duties in combating poaching.